liveha/NMBU-BIO326/Binning_metaBAT.md

 _How many bins did you get?__
-Do you recognize something here?
-Look at the size, have you seen earlier in the this data lab?_
+Look at the geenome size `ls -l`, have you seen similar contig sizes earlier in the this data lab?_

 Spend some time exploring the MAGs;
 * How many contigs are in the MAGs?
 And can this tell us?